wandyezj/Random/writings/thoughts/api_design.md

 The purpose of documentation is to explain how to effectively interact with the API at both a higher and finer level.

-#### Documentation Principals
+#### Documentation Principles

 ##### Explain Concepts

 Documentation can be used to explain the concepts required to use the API.
-Understanding the high level concepts of the API can help others use the API more effectively.
+Understanding the high-level concepts of the API can help others use the API more effectively.

-Understanding "overall architecture" was cited as key need for developers to deo more than beyond the basics in [What Makes APIs Hard to Learn](#what-makes-apis-hard-to-learn).
+Understanding "overall architecture" was cited as key need for developers to do more than the basics in [What Makes APIs Hard to Learn](#what-makes-apis-hard-to-learn).

 ##### Show Intent